yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 ## API administrator view

-When an API administrator logs on to API Manager, it displays a specific view for the API administrator.
-This includes the following:
+When an API administrator logs on to API Manager, it displays a specific view for the API administrator, which includes the following capabilities.

 ### API